ysx2000/Deep-Regression-for-Repeated-Measurements/RealData/Airline/README.md

 4. The finalized models are saved in the `bestnet/` directory.

-5. For visualization, please run `vis.ipynb`.
+5. For visualization, please run `result.ipynb`.